smartdevicelink/sdl_core_guides/docs/Feature Documentation/Audio and Video Streaming Setup/index.md

 ### SDL Core Setup

-If you don't already have Core built, you can follow the [install and run guide](../../getting-started/install-and-run/).
+If you don't already have Core built, you can follow the [Install and Run Guide](../../getting-started/install-and-run/).

 ### SDL HMI Setup